eth-cscs/sarus/doc/config/ssh-hook.rst

 option is enabled by default).
 The Sarus installation scripts will also automatically install the hook in the ``<CMAKE_INSTALL_PREFIX>/bin`` directory.

-A custom OpenSSH software will also be built and installed in the ``<CMAKE_INSTALL_PREFIX>/openssh`` directory.
+A custom SSH software (statically linked Dropbear) will also be built and installed in the ``<CMAKE_INSTALL_PREFIX>/dropbear`` directory.
 This directory must satisfy the :ref:`security requirements <post-installation-permissions-security>` for critical files and directories.